RIS-WITH/human_pose_estimation/README.md

 # human_pose_estimation

-## Install on ROS-Noetic
+## Install package

 1. git clone branch dev
 2. pip install requirements.txt
-3. (optional) if you have the models on your machine, copy them into the models folder, else they will be downloaded through ultralytics upon launch
+3. (optional) if you have the models on your machine, copy them into the models folder, else they will be downloaded via ultralytics upon launch

+## Install Ultralytics on ROS-Noetic machines (Not Jetson)
+1. pip install ultralytics

-## Install on Jetson ORIN with Python 3.8 (JetPack 5.x)
+## Install Ultralytics on Jetson ORIN with Python 3.8 (JetPack 5.x)

 1.  sudo apt update
     sudo apt install python3-pip -y